-E. Jiménez-Ruiz1, B. Cuenca Grau1, A. Solimando2, and V. Cross3
+E. Jiménez-Ruiz, B. Cuenca Grau, and V. Cross

-1 Department of Computer Science, University of Oxford, Oxford UK 2 Inria Saclay and Université Paris-Sud, France 3 Computer Science and Software Engineering, Miami University, Oxford, OH, United States
+Department of Informatics, University of Oslo, Oslo, Norway Department of Computer Science, University of Oxford, Oxford, UK Computer Science and Software Engineering, Miami University, Oxford, OH, United States

 Abstract.
-We present the results obtained in the OAEI 2015 campaign by our ontology matching system LogMap and its variants: LogMapC, LogMapBio and LogMapLt.
+We present the participation of LogMap and its variants in the OAEI 2017 campaign.
 The LogMap project started in January 2011 with the objective of developing a scalable and logic-based ontology matching system.
-This is our sixth participation in the OAEI and the experience has so far been very positive.
-Currently, LogMap is the only system that participates in all OAEI tasks.
+This is our seventh participation in the OAEI and the experience has so far been very positive.
+LogMap is one of the few systems that participates in (almost) all OAEI tracks.